Cardigan/RandomChecklists/Checklists/Camping.md

 - [ ] bring dry clean clothes for N days use + return trip
 - [ ] sharpen knives and axes

+### Post Event 1 week:
+- [ ] Does anyone have flu like symptoms?
+Go to Hospital immediately.
+  - It could be:
+      - RMSF, Rocky Mountain Spotted Fever
+      - West Nile Virus
+      - Meningitis

 ### Documentation equipment:
 - [ ] Contour camera / mounts